ploomber/doc/doc/user-guide/custom-domains.md

 ![](../static/custom-domains/domains-server-not-found.png)

-You'll see this error if you're missing the DNAME record that points from your domain (or subdomain) to the `ID.ploomberapp.io` URL, ensure you add it.
+You'll see this error if you're missing the DNAME record that points from your domain (or subdomain) to the  `ID.ploomber.app` or `ID.ploomberapp.io` URL (depending on your application domain), ensure you add it.
 Give it some time since DNS records take some time to update.
 If issues persist, contact us at [contact@ploomber.io](mailto:contact@ploomber.io).

 ### Potential Security Risk Ahead